Leigh High School

 Leigh High School is a secondary school located in the West San Jose region of San Jose, California, United States.
 Opening in September 1962, it was the fifth school established in the Campbell Union High School District.
 The school has twice been given the California Distinguished School award, in 1999 and 2003.
 As of 2020, the school's enrollment was 1809 students.
 The school colors are gold (yellow) and pine green, and its mascot is the Longhorn.
+The school was named for Hugh Alexander Leigh (1855–1917), a leading local horticulturist.

 Academics

 Leigh is an academically successful high school, with rankings placing it above average when compared to others in California.
 The average SAT scores of students were the highest in the district in 2000, and were above the state and national averages.
 The California Department of Education's Academic Performance Index of Leigh High School gave it a ranking of 9 within the state, and a relative ranking of 2.
 Ninety percent of Leigh graduates go on to attend either university or community college after graduation.

 Leigh's 1,600+ students annually score above the state and national averages on the STAR, CAHSEE, SAT, and Advanced Placement tests.
 Leigh also serves a large special education population through its Resource, Special Day Class, Emotionally Disturbed, and Beacon programs.
 Maintaining an average class size of thirty students, Leigh provides a comprehensive curriculum that includes instructional programs designed for college-bound, special education, and vocational students.